 The School Leadership

-The Trust Leadership Team, comprising of the Chief Executive Officer, Director of Education, Head Teachers and Heads of Schools, meet regularly and work together to drive school improvement in all areas of The Pathway Academy Trust.
+The Trust Leadership Team, comprising of the Chief Executive Officer, Deputy CEO, Head Teachers and Heads of Schools, meet regularly and work together to drive school improvement in all areas of The Pathway Academy Trust.